 Moths are valuable pollinators that need our help.
 They play an important role in the garden ecosystem, so it’s vital that we make homes for them.
 Like butterflies, many moths drink nectar, but they also need plants on which to lay their eggs.
 Download our top nectar and food plants for moths and welcome them into your garden.

-Help butterflies, moths and other pollinators by adding a container of nectar plants to your doorstep, balcony or back garden this summer.
+You can help butterflies, moths and other pollinators in just one square metre of outdoor space.
+Could you squeeze some nectar plants in pots onto your patio?
+Or create a flowerbed in your front garden?
 A great project for all the family to get involved in.

 Large or small, sunny or shady - there are plenty of projects you can do in your garden to attract wildlife.
 We have planting plans that butterflies and moths will love, container projects, urban gardening tips and even ideas to involve the whole family.
 Dig out your gardening gloves and get planting.